Subchapter 08F – Requirements for Certified Public Accountant Examination and Certificate Applicants

 (2) a notarized affidavit of intention to become a U.S. citizen; or

-(d) Official transcripts (originals – not photocopies) signed by the college registrar and bearing the college seal are required to prove education and degree requirements.
+(d) Official transcripts (originals, not photocopies) signed by the college registrar and bearing the college seal are required to prove education and degree requirements.
 A letter from the college registrar of the school may be filed as documentation that the applicant has met the graduation requirements if the degree has not been awarded and posted to the transcript.
 No examination grades shall be released until an official transcript is filed with the Board confirming the education requirement as stated in the college registrar’s letter.

 (f) To document good moral character as required by G.S.
 93-12(5), three persons not related by blood or marriage to the applicant shall sign the application certifying the good moral character of the applicant.

 (g) An applicant shall include as part of any application for the CPA examination a statement of explanation and a certified copy of the final disposition if the applicant has been arrested, charged, convicted or found guilty of, received a prayer for judgment continued, or pleaded nolo contendere to any criminal offense.
+An applicant shall not be required to disclose any arrest, charge, or conviction that has been expunged by the court.

 (h) If an applicant has been denied any license by any state or federal agency, the applicant shall include as part of the application for the CPA examination a statement explaining such denial.
 An applicant shall include a statement of explanation and a certified copy of applicable license records if the applicant has been registered with or licensed by a state or federal agency and has been disciplined by that agency.